no2catisme/xx/x1/Unlocking the Big Picture - Abstraction and Encapsulation in Learning, Art, and Life.md

 Heidegger's theory of interpretation suggests that humans understand and interpret objects based on their own context, background, and purposes.
 The famous example of a hammer and a nail illustrates this idea well.

-When we encounter a hammer, we don't simply see it as an isolated object with certain physical properties. _Instead, we interpret it in terms of its use and its relation to other objects and activities._
+When we encounter a hammer, we don't simply see it as an isolated object with certain physical properties. ==Instead, we interpret it in terms of its use and its relation to other objects and activities.==

 - For someone engaged in carpentry, a hammer is understood primarily as a tool for driving nails into wood.
 The hammer's meaning is determined by its role within the context of the carpenter's work.
 - For someone playing elden ring, a hammer is generally have high base damage, have a slower attack speed and excellent weapon at breaking enemy stances.

-_However, if we change the context, the interpretation of these objects can shift._
+==However, if we change the context, the interpretation of these objects can shift.== => 24xN
-=> 24xN